Remote team management system: the weekly operating rhythm

 How do you manage a remote assistant without micromanaging?

-Use visible work, a weekly scorecard, written daily updates, and clear escalation rules.
-Review output on a schedule instead of watching online status.
+Use visible work, a weekly scorecard, written daily updates, and clear ask-for-help rules.
+Review finished work on a schedule instead of watching online status.

 What should be in a remote team scorecard?